NFL power rankings: Where 49ers sit after big win vs. Cowboys

 Jayden Daniels played hero and delivered one of the most memorable plays in league history, Jets fans are starting to P-A-N-I-C and while some contenders got healthy, others continued to lose key pieces.

-Here is where the 49ers sit heading into "Monday Night Football" after a huge win over the Dallas Cowboys.
+Here is where the 49ers sit heading into Week 9 after a huge win over the Dallas Cowboys.

 32. Carolina Panthers (Last week: 32)